bjzelvelder/GABBI/README.md

 The goal of this pipeline is to allow anyone wishing to make a set of specific target capture baits as straightforward as possible, while still being versatile to user specifics.
 For this reason, you only need to provide **chromosome-level genomes** and a corresponding **guide tree** (see [preparing input data](#preparing-input-data) section) for the genome alignment (although high quality, scaffold-level genomes might work fine for our purpose), and an additionnal set of **whole-genome assemblies**.
 Each step of the pipeline is checkpointed to save time on re-run and can be restarted to fine-tune the probe set with specific thresholds that certainly depend on each dataset specifics (see [detailed options](#detailed-options)).

 > [!IMPORTANT]
 > When provided 48 cpu cores, 4 chromosome-level genomes and 7 additional genomes of weevils, the GABBI pipeline took roughly 13 hours and 30 minutes to run in total and produced 20 Gb of intermediate files.
-As it is strongly paralellized, we strongly recommend giving as much cpu cores as possible to GABBI to reduce computational time even further for bigger datasets and to give access to a lot of memory.
+As it is strongly paralellized, we strongly recommend giving as much cpu cores as possible to GABBI to reduce computational time even further for bigger datasets.
+Some steps also require a lot of memory, so giving as much memory as possible to GABBI is also recommended (especially on HPC clusters with ressource limitations).

 ---
 # How to use the GABBI pipeline
 Once you have fetched the GABBI singularity image and succesfully ran the help command, GABBI is ready to run.
-To help you prepare input data and reading GABBI output, this section will guide you through each option in greater details using a small examplar dataset available in ```example_data```.
+To help you prepare input data and reading GABBI output, this section will guide you through the pipeline in greater details using a small examplar dataset available in ```example_data```.
 This examplar dataset contains 4 chromosome-level genomes and 7 additional genomes of a small sample of weevils that belong to the Curculioninae subfamily (sensu 'CCCMS'; [Haran et al. 2023](#references)).

 ## Preparing input data
-GABBI only requires three arguments to run: ```--chr-genomes```, ```--guide-tree```, and ```--add-genomes```.
-Thus, we need to [download](#downloading-ncbi-genomes) and [organize](#organizing-directory-architecture) the genomes that will be used for the probe design and provide a phylogenetic tree of the chromosome-level genomes to [guide the genomic alignment](#getting-a-guide-tree).
+The first step of the GABBI pipeline is the genome alignment with [Cactus](https://github.com/ComparativeGenomicsToolkit/cactus).
+If you already have a HAL genome alignment file, you can short-circuit this step using the ```--hal``` option.
+Otherwise, GABBI requires two arguments: ```--chr-genomes``` and ```--guide-tree``` to run the genome alignment.
+In this case, we need to [download](#downloading-ncbi-genomes) and [organize](#organizing-directory-architecture) the genomes that will be used for the probe design and provide a phylogenetic tree of the chromosome-level genomes to [guide the genomic alignment](#getting-a-guide-tree).
 But first, there are a few things to note on how to [choose those genomes](#choosing-representative-taxa).

 ### Choosing representative taxa
 Ultimately, the goal of a probe set is to efficiently hybridize with the fragmented DNA of any taxon belonging to the targeted taxonomic group.
 Thus, we want as much as possible that our probe sequences map the actual variation of each targeted locus.
 As we cannot represent the entire diversity of our taxonomic target in the probe design (otherwise why would we even bother with probe design?), we have to rely on a drastic subsample of its diveristy by a handful of representative taxa.
 Historically, very few genomes were used to represent large taxonomic scales (e.g. only 6 taxa represent the 400k species of the Coleoptera UCE probe set; [Faircloth 2017](#references)), but thanks to the growing number of available complete genomes, we can greatly improve this number.
 Nonetheless, here are a few things you should have in mind:
 - Avoid the taxonomic redundancy in representative genomes.
 Some genus/tribe are often overrepresented among available genomes whereas entire families can be missing.
 Reducing the taxonomic redundancy in the genome set should prevent selected markers to appear more shared than expected.
 - Be aware that providing too many genomes can rapidly become computationnaly intensive.
 Further research is needed to quantify an optimum, but providing one or two taxa per taxonomic tribe should be enough to cover their genetic variation.
-- Genomic alignments should be conducted on chromosome-level (or very high quality) genomes and validated with a separate set of additional genomes.
+- Genomic alignments should be conducted on chromosome-level (or very high quality) genomes and validated with a separate set of additional genomes (with ```--add-genomes``` option).
 But testing the final probe set with a third set of assembled or unassembled data can also be useful (see [What to do next?](#what-to-do-next)).

-With that in mind, you can check available genomes at [NCBI](https://www.ncbi.nlm.nih.gov/datasets/genome/) and play with filters and column selection to fine-tune your selection.
+With that in mind, you can check available genomes at [NCBI](https://www.ncbi.nlm.nih.gov/datasets/genome/) and play with filters and column selection to fine-tune your selection of **chromosome-level** and **additional genomes**.

 ### Downloading NCBI genomes
 Once you have chosen the genomes you want to represent in your probe design, you can download them manually but I recommend you to use the ```download_genomes_ncbi.sh``` script to download and organize them automatically.
 To do so, you must install the ```ncbi_datasets``` command-line program [here](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/command-line-tools/download-and-install/); if you have conda installed, simply run:
 ```
 conda install -c conda-forge ncbi-datasets-cli
 ```
-Then, download the NCBI table of your active selection, making sure that you have **selected the Assembly Level column** (the script will separete chromosome-level and other genomes accordingly):
+Then, download the NCBI table of your active selection, making sure that you have **selected the "Assembly Level" column** on NCBI (the script will separete chromosome-level and other genomes accordingly):

 <p align="center">
   <img src="/image/screenshot_ncbi.png" alt="NCBI_screenshot" width="600"/>
 </p>

-Then, give the NCBI table as an argument to the script that will download, rename and organize genomes depending on organism names, assembly accessions and assembly levels:
+Then, give your NCBI table as an argument to the script that will download, rename and organize genomes depending on organism names, assembly accessions and assembly levels:

 ```
 ./download_genomes_ncbi.sh [path_to_ncbi_table]